MisterOryon/FunOs/docs/x86/kernel_startup.md

 The `display_initialize` function sets up the VGA text mode and clears all content shown on screen.
 After that kernel developers can use `console_write` functions to print messages in the screen.

+## Heap

+The `kernel_heap_init` function sets up a kernel heap of 104,857,600 bytes (100MB) between memory addresses 0x01000000 and 0x08594000.
+After that, kernel developers can use `kernel_malloc` and `kernel_free` functions for dynamic memory allocation.